rixx/books.rixx.de/data/reviews/ken-follett/the-pillars-of-the-earth/index.md

 - book: noah-gordon/the-physician
   text: Working with stones or with people – either way it's a dive into medieval
     Europe and even the British Isles.
+- book: guy-gavriel-kay/sailing-to-sarantium
+  text: Another book that makes you value early medieval builders and craft.
 review:
   date_read:
   - 2017-06-30